petergeoghegan/amcheck/README.md

 ```

 This example shows a session that performs verification of catalog indexes.
+Verification of the presence of heap tuples as index tuples is requested for
-Since no error is raised, all indexes tested appear to be logically consistent.
+unique indexes only.
+Since no error is raised, all indexes tested appear to be
-Naturally, this query could easily be changed to call `bt_index_check` for
+logically consistent.
+Naturally, this query could easily be changed to call
-every index in the database where verification is supported.
-An
+`bt_index_check` for every index in the database where verification is
-`AccessShareLock` is acquired on the target index by `bt_index_check`.
-This
+supported.
+An `AccessShareLock` is acquired on the target index and heap
-lock mode is the same lock mode acquired on relations by simple `SELECT`
+relation by `bt_index_check`.
+This lock mode is the same lock mode acquired on
-statements.
+relations by simple `SELECT` statements.

 `bt_index_check` does not verify invariants that span child/parent
-relationships, nor does it verify that the target index is consistent with its
+relationships, but will verify the presence of all heap tuples as index tuples
-heap relation.
-When a routine, lightweight test for corruption is required in
+within the index when `heapallindexed` is `true`.
+When a routine, lightweight
+test for corruption is required in a live production environment, using
-a live production environment, using `bt_index_check` often provides the best
+`bt_index_check` often provides the best trade-off between thoroughness of
-trade-off between thoroughness of verification and limiting the impact on
+verification and limiting the impact on application performance and
-application performance and availability.
+availability.

-### `bt_index_parent_check(index regclass) returns void`
+### `bt_index_parent_check(index regclass, heapallindexed boolean DEFAULT false) returns void`

 `bt_index_parent_check` tests that its target, a B-Tree index, respects a
 variety of invariants.
+Optionally, when the `heapallindexed` argument is
+`true`, the function verifies the presence of all heap tuples that should be
+found within the index.
 The checks performed by `bt_index_parent_check` are a
-superset of the checks performed by `bt_index_check`.  `bt_index_parent_check`
+superset of the checks performed by `bt_index_check` when called with the same
-can be thought of as a more thorough variant of `bt_index_check`: unlike
+options.  `bt_index_parent_check` can be thought of as a more thorough variant
-`bt_index_check`, `bt_index_parent_check` also checks invariants that span
+of `bt_index_check`: unlike `bt_index_check`, `bt_index_parent_check` also
+checks invariants that span parent/child relationships.
-parent/child relationships.
-However, it does not verify that the target index
-is consistent with its heap relation.  `bt_index_parent_check` follows the
-general convention of raising an error if it finds a logical inconsistency or
+`bt_index_parent_check` follows the general convention of raising an error if
-other problem.
+it finds a logical inconsistency or other problem.

-An `ExclusiveLock` is required on the target index by bt_index_parent_check (a
+A `ShareLock` is required on the target index by `bt_index_parent_check` (a
 `ShareLock` is also acquired on the heap relation).
 These locks prevent
 concurrent data modification from `INSERT`, `UPDATE`, and `DELETE` commands.
 The locks also prevent the underlying relation from being concurrently